History and Culture

 Glen Gendzel is chair of the Department of History in the College of Social Sciences.
 He is a California native and specializes in California and U.S. history, focusing on politics, business, culture, immigration and foreign policy.
 He holds a bachelor’s degree in history from the University of California, Berkeley, and a doctoral degree on the same subject from the University of Wisconsin, Madison.

-Nicholas Taylor is a professor of English and comparative literature in the College of Humanities and the Arts.
+Nicholas Taylor is a professor of english and comparative literature at the College of Humanities and the Arts.
+He is the author of four novels including “Father Junipero’s Confessor.”
 He holds a master’s of fine arts from the University of Virginia.
-He is the author of four novels including Father Junipero’s Confessor.
-He is also the director of the Martha Heasley Cox Center for Steinbeck Studies, the only university research archive in the world dedicated solely to Steinbeck’s life and work.

 Hien Do is a professor of sociology and interdisciplinary social sciences specializing in Asian American Studies.
+His research focuses on Vietnamese Americans, the formation of Vietnamese-American communities and impacts on religion and immigration.
+He is an expert on race and ethnic relations, students in higher education and Asian Americans in politics.
 He holds a doctoral degree in philosophy from the University of California, Santa Barbara.
-His research focuses on Vietnamese Americans, the formation of Vietnamese-American communities, and impacts on religion and immigration.
-He is an expert on race and ethnic relations, students in higher education and Asian Americans in politics.